Direct Printing vs. Labeling on Cardboard: Which Is Better

 Key Takeaways

-Traditionally, companies relied heavily on box labeling to handle this task.
-But as demand for higher speed, lower cost, and greater sustainability grows, direct printing on cardboard has become a leading alternative.
-Both methods offer advantages, and the best choice depends on the balance between cost, speed, quality, and operational goals.
+Traditionally, many manufacturers have relied on labeling systems to apply this information to cartons.
+However, as production volumes increase and operations look for ways to reduce cost and complexity, direct printing on cardboard has become a widely used alternative.
+Both methods offer advantages, and the best choice depends on how speed, cost, print quality, and operational requirements align with a facility’s packaging workflow.

 Why Direct Printing on Cardboard Saves Time and Money